steto123/shift_calculations/Chapter 1/testcase-1.md

 In both cases, the observed error is outside the proposed acceptable range of 2-2.5 ppm.
 Nevertheless, it is remarkable that such interesting results were achieved with this simple method of geometry optimization.

+[uff- nmr-shift-gpu-from-sdf.ipynb](uff-nmr-shift-gpu-from-sdf.ipynb) is an example workbook using <u>gpu</u> computing and without excel integration. ( i have changed the original notebook for the use with MMFF)

+[testmappe1.xlsx](testmappe1.xlsx) is an example for an excel sheet with some results

+[UFF-testdaten1.xlsx](UFF-testdaten1.xlsx) contains the data and diagrams used above